risk-first/website/menagerie/Boundary-Risk.md

 > "A network effect (also called network externality or demand-side economies of scale) is the positive effect described in economics and business that an additional user of a good or service has on the value of that product to others.
 When a network effect is present, the value of a product or service increases according to the number of others using it." - [Network Effect, _Wikipedia_](https://en.wikipedia.org/wiki/Network_effect)

-You can see the same effect in the adoption rates of [WordPress](https://en.wikipedia.org/wiki/WordPress) and [Drupal](https://en.wikipedia.org/wiki/Drupal).
-Note: this is over _all sites on the internet_, so Drupal is still _really big_.
+You can see the same effect in the adoption rates of [WordPress](https://en.wikipedia.org/wiki/WordPress) and [Drupal](https://en.wikipedia.org/wiki/Drupal), shown in the chart below.
+Note: this is over _all sites on the internet_, so Drupal accounts for hundreds of thousands of sites.
+In 2018, [WordPress](https://en.wikipedia.org/wiki/WordPress) is approximately 32% of all websites.
+For [Drupal](https://en.wikipedia.org/wiki/Drupal) it's 2%.

 ![Wordpress vs Drupal adoption over 8 years, according to [w3techs.com](https://w3techs.com/technologies/history_overview/content_management/all/y)](images/wordpress-drupal-chart.png)

-This is a crucial determinant of [Boundary Risk](Boundary-Risk):  given the same problems, people will approach them and solve them in different ways.
-And, this will impact the 'shape' of the abstractions, and the APIs that you end up with.
-[Complexity] emerges from the solution, as the solution gets more complex and opinionated, much like the way in which the network of a city will evolve over time in an unpredictable way.

-Nowadays, the [WordPress](https://en.wikipedia.org/wiki/WordPress) user base is huge:  approximately tbd 30% of all websites are hosted with [WordPress](https://en.wikipedia.org/wiki/WordPress).
-For [Drupal](https://en.wikipedia.org/wiki/Drupal) it's tbd.
-That it's this way round could be entirely accidental.
-Is this because [WordPress](https://en.wikipedia.org/wiki/WordPress) is _better_ than [Drupal](https://en.wikipedia.org/wiki/Drupal)?
+Did [WordPress](https://en.wikipedia.org/wiki/WordPress) gain this march because it was better than [Drupal](https://en.wikipedia.org/wiki/Drupal)?
 That's arguable.
-But, by now _it should be_: there are so many people in this ecosystem:
+That it's this way round could be _entirely accidental_, and a result of [Network Effect](https://en.wikipedia.org/wiki/Network_effect).

+And maybe, they aren't comparable:  Given the same problems, the people in each ecosystem have approached them and solved them in different ways.
+And, this has impacted the 'shape' of the abstractions, and the protocols you use in each.
+[Complexity](Complexity-Risk) _emerges_, and the ecosystem gets more complex and opinionated, much like the way in which the network of a city will evolve over time in an unpredictable way.

+But, by now, if they _are_ to be compared side-by-side, [WordPress](https://en.wikipedia.org/wiki/WordPress) _should be better_ due to the sheer number of people in this ecosystem who are...
  - Creating web sites.
  - Using those sites.
  - Submitting bug requests.